Important COVID-19 travel guidance

 UK Emergency Travel Documents

-UK ETDs are valid for entry into, transit and exit from Namibia.
+UK Emergency Travel Documents (ETDs) are valid for entry into, transit and exit from Namibia.
 Your ETD should be valid for a period of at least 6 months from the date of entry into Namibia.